Table of Contents Show

 Arizona is one of the top destinations for travelers worldwide.
-It is a Southwester U.S. state with a lot to offer its visitors than you can imagine.
+It is a Southwester U.S. state with much more to offer its visitors than you can imagine.

-1. Grand Canyon
+2.1.
+Grand Canyon

 The Grand Canyon is a natural wonder carved out by the Colorado River years ago.
 It has several lookout spots, and most visitors head to the South Rim of the Grand Canyon as it offers incredible views and walkways along the edge.